-1. Lay old newspaper on the floor, or work on a really old floor.
+1. Lay old newspaper on the floor, or work on a really old floor or table.

-2. Mix the yellow ochre in a jam jar/old mug with water until it’s the consistency of custard.
+2. Mix the Yellow ochre in a jam jar/old mug or plastic tray with water until it’s the consistency of milk/single cream.
 Student Quality paints will need less water than artist quality paints.

 4. Place the canvas on the floor or low table.
 Then working quickly brush the paint from left to right to cover the canvas.